Bone Marrow Facts, Functions, Stem Cells, and Transplants

 The Importance of Bones and Bone Marrow

 Bones are made of living tissue and have important functions.
-They store and release minerals, protect vital organs, and enable us to move by providing an attachment site for muscles.
+They store and release minerals, protect organs, and enable us to move by providing an attachment site for muscles.
 Many of our bones contain cavities filled with a material called marrow, which makes vital cells for our body.

 Stem cells are an important component of bone marrow.
 They produce some of the specialized cells that our body requires.
 Hematopoietic stem cells in the marrow produce our red blood cells, white blood cells, and platelets.
 The marrow's mesenchymal stem cells produce bone, cartilage, and fat cells (adipocytes).
-Bone marrow transplants are used to replace stem cells that are damaged or lost.
+Bone marrow transplants are sometimes used to replace stem cells that are damaged or lost.

 Red and Yellow Marrow

 During early childhood, all of the bone marrow in the body is red.
 At around seven years of age, yellow marrow begins to replace some of the red kind.
 By the time we reach adulthood, we have approximately equal amounts of each color.

 In an adult, red marrow is found in the skull, scapula, vertebrae, sternum, ribs, pelvis, and the ends of the long bones in the arms and legs.
 Yellow marrow is found in the central cavity of the long bones, which is also known as the medullary cavity.

-Most cells in our body are specialized for a specific function and are unable to divide, which means that they can't produce new cells.
-Stem cells are different from our other cells.
-They are unspecialized and are able to divide throughout their lives.
-Their job is to produce our other cells in a process called differentiation.
+Most cells in our body are specialized for a specific function.
+They are unable to divide in order to produce new cells.
+Stem cells are unspecialized and are able to divide throughout their lives.
+Their job is to produce our specialized cells in a process called differentiation.